EvgenyGorG/Bank_security_control_panel_part2/README.md

 `DEBUG` is a Boolean (logical) setting in the configuration file `settings.py `, is responsible for the project's mode of operation: debugging or working.
 If you need to see a detailed error message, enter `True`.
+`DJANGO_ALLOWED_HOSTS` - a list of domain names and IP addresses from which incoming HTTP requests to your Django application are allowed.
 `DB_URL` is a link with sensitive database data, which includes: user, password, host, port, name.
 `DB_URL` functions using the [dj-database-url](https://github.com/jazzband/dj-database-url/tree/master)
 library.
 The template for this environment variable looks like this: